 The best way to slow down deterioration from aging is with a strong and healthy body.
 If you have good circulation, then nutrients are delivered more efficiently to the connective discs and cartilage in the spine and they won’t dry out and shrink as quickly with age.
 Having strong supporting muscles and maintaining a healthy weight reduces the forces placed on the spine through everyday movements like walking.
 The following are some of the most effective methods to keep yourself healthy and slow down natural deterioration:

-- Eat a low-fat, low-sodium diet to maintain optimum weight
+- Eat a healthy diet for weight control.

-- If you smoke, quit; ingredients in cigarettes constrict the blood vessels and cause many other health problems
+- Quit smoking — ingredients in cigarettes constrict the blood vessels and cause many other health problems.

 Treatment options for spinal stenosis